 5.11a Purpose of the dissertation defense.
-The oral defense of the Dissertation is open to the public.
-It should be approached seriously and with dignity because it is the culminating event of a Student's Doctoral degree.
-Members of the Committee will evaluate the Student's ability to present his or her research in a scholarly manner.
-Committee Members will assess the Student on his or her ability to: (a) share knowledge with the academic community, (b) be innovative and creative in applications of scholarship and practice, (c) interact with the academic community, and (d) logically and adequately present ideas when undergoing scrutiny.
+The oral defense of the dissertation is open to the public.
+It should be approached seriously and with dignity because it is the culminating event of a student's doctoral degree.
+Members of the committee will evaluate the student's ability to present his or her research in a scholarly manner.
+Committee Members will assess the student on his or her ability to: (a) share knowledge with the academic community, (b) be innovative and creative in applications of scholarship and practice, (c) interact with the academic community, and (d) logically and adequately present ideas when undergoing scrutiny.

-The Student's Chair coordinates the meeting and the procedures for conducting the defense.
-If the Candidate wishes to graduate at the upcoming commencement, he or she must schedule the defense early in the semester.
-Each Committee member must approve the final draft before the defense can be scheduled.
-The defense may be scheduled 30 or more days following final acceptance of the document by all Committee Members.
+The student's chair coordinates the meeting and the procedures for conducting the defense.
+If the candidate wishes to graduate at the upcoming commencement, he or she must schedule the defense early in the semester.
+Each committee member must approve the final draft before the defense can be scheduled.
+The defense may be scheduled 30 or more days following final acceptance of the document by all committee members.

-The elements of the defense should be negotiated with the Student's Committee Chair prior to the defense meeting.
-Some Chairs may wish for the Student to develop a PowerPoint presentation and handouts that reviews the study and results.
+The elements of the defense should be negotiated with the student's committee chair prior to the defense meeting.
+Most chairs require the student to develop a PowerPoint presentation that reviews the study and results.

 5.11b The defense proper.
 While presentations may vary in length, most reviews can be accomplished in approximately 20 minutes.
-Following the presentation, questions will be addressed to the Doctoral Student.
-Questions may relate directly to the research, its theoretical underpinnings, or be of a more general nature to test the qualifications of the Student to receive the Doctoral degree.
-Following a period of questioning by Committee Members, other attendees may question the Candidate.
+Following the presentation, questions will be addressed to the doctoral student.
+Questions may relate directly to the research, its theoretical underpinnings, or be of a more general nature to test the qualifications of the student to receive the doctoral degree.
+Following a period of questioning by committee members, other attendees may question the candidate.

-When the questioning is completed, typically the Student and observers will be excused so that the Committee can deliberate privately.
+When the questioning is completed, typically the student and observers will be excused so that the committee can deliberate privately.
 From these deliberations three results are possible:

-- The Candidate passes, though minor editing changes may be necessary and the Committee Members, except the Chair sign the signature page.
-The Chair will sign the signature page once the changes have been completed. - 2.
-The Candidate is provisionally passed pending the submission of changes, review, and approval by the Candidate's Committee.
-The Committee Members will not sign the signature page until all changes have been approved.
-The Candidate will not be required to defend again. - 3.
-The Student is not passed.
-In this case the Candidate must meet with the Chair (or Committee) to develop a plan to be completed before the resubmission of the document and the rescheduling of a defense.
+- 1. The candidate passes, though minor editing changes may be required. - 2.
+The candidate is provisionally passed pending the submission of changes, review, and approval by the candidate's committee. - 3.
+The student is not passed.
+In this case the candidate must meet with the chair (or committee) to develop a plan to be completed before the resubmission of the document and the rescheduling of a defense.